-- 156 The TOE Functional Requirement "Limited capabilities (FMT_LIM.1)" is specified as follows. - FMT_LIM.1 Limited capabilities - Hierarchical to: No other components. - FMT_LIM.1.1 The TSF shall be designed and implemented in a manner that limits their capabilities so that in conjunction with "Limited availability (FMT_LIM.2)" the following policy is enforced [assignment: Limited capability and availability policy].
+173 The TOE Functional Requirement "Limited capabilities (FMT_LIM.1)" is specified as follows.

+FMT_LIM.1 Limited capabilities

+FMT_LIM.1.1 The TSF shall be designed and implemented in a manner that limits their capabilities so that in conjunction with "Limited availability (FMT_LIM.2)" the following policy is enforced [assignment: Limited capability policy].